Egypt Travel Advisory: Is Egypt A Safe Country For Travel?

-Luckily with Atlys, the process is simplified and you can expext a hassle-free experience.
+Luckily with Atlys, the process is simplified, and you can expect a hassle-free experience.

 What you can expect from Atlys:

 The covid-19 pandemic has impacted the world badly and is always on our minds when thinking of traveling anywhere.
-Currently, there are not many restrictions in terms of traveling in Egypt.
+Currently, there are no restrictions in terms of traveling in Egypt.
 International air travel is open, and you can visit this gorgeous country.

 The covid cases in the country are on a decline, with most people getting vaccinated.
-Yet, not all the covid-related restrictions and requirements have been lifted.
-These restrictions and requirements are necessary to keep the spread of coronavirus in control.
+Hence, all the covid-related restrictions and requirements have been lifted.

 The number of solo travelers, especially women solo travelers is increasing in Egypt.
 It is relatively safe for women travelers in Egypt and not very different from visiting other countries.
 However, what separates Egypt from other countries is its religious tradition and culture.